-There are thousands of .uk registrars offering a wide range of Internet services.
+There are thousands of registrars offering UK domain name registration and a wide range of Internet services.
 Some offer their services directly to end users and others work through a network of resellers.
 We cannot recommend one registrar over another but we suggest that you approach a number of different providers and discuss your needs with them prior to taking up a service.
-Please visit: www.agreatplacetobe.co.uk/get-your-uk/
+For more information about the UK Domain Family, please visit: www.agreatplacetobe.uk

 We offer the following broad advice to help you when choosing a registrar:

 Shop around - get the right services for you

 - Shop around to find a registrar that provides the service or range of services you need.

 - Get competitive quotes - but remember, the cheapest price is not necessarily the best deal.
 Check your contract for any 'hidden' charges.

 - Research what is available from which registrar through the Internet media.